philbowman212/Thinkful_assignments/README.md

-# Thinkful_assignments
+# Thinkful_repo
-Assignments repository for all Thinkful assignments (not for capstones/projects)
+Repository for all things Thinkful